8 Ways to Prepare for Your Next Tour

 7. Rehearse to Show-Ready

-• Run through live: schedule a live rehearsal or two in a space, with a playable area similar to the venues you will be in.
-It’s the best way to catch any issues before you’re on stage.
+• Run through live: schedule a live rehearsal or two in a space with a playable area similar to the venues you will be in.
+This is the best way to catch any issues before you’re on stage.
+Build a solid foundation in rehearsals so you can have some spontaneity on the road.

 Pro Tip: Keep a small emergency kit on hand—extra strings, cables, fuses, gaffer tape—to avoid running around at the last minute.